softwaredev-sk/qr-code-design-replica/README.md

 ### Continued development

-Furhter, I will be building a dynamic QR generator which can generate a QR code based upon user input and which can be captured to share to other users.
+Further, I will be building a dynamic QR generator which can generate a QR code based upon user input and which can be captured to share to other users.

 ### Useful resources